 Alkaline metals, the first group in the periodic table, like lithium, sodium and potassium, will react with even cold water — breaking the H2O molecules apart to create a metallic oxide and elemental hydrogen gas.
 Hydrochloric acid, however, will also react with these metals — for instance, two molecules of hydrochloric acid and two atoms of metallic sodium will react to produce two molecules of sodium chloride (table salt) and one molecule of hydrogen gas.

 Alkaline Earth Metals

 The alkaline earth metals, the second group in the periodic table, have varying degrees of activity, but will all generally react with water or steam.
-These metals — like beryllium, magnesium, calcium and strontium — will react with hydrochloric acid to form a chloride and free hydrogen.
+These metals — beryllium, magnesium, calcium and strontium — react with hydrochloric acid to form a chloride and free hydrogen.
 Metallic magnesium when combined with hydrochloric acid, will naturally result in magnesium chloride -- used as a dietary supplement -- with the hydrogen being released as a gas.

 Iron, cadmium, cobalt, nickel, tin and lead do not react with water, but hydrochloric acid will dissolve them, displacing the hydrogen from the HCl.
 Iron reacts with hydrogen chloride to produce iron chloride, FeCl2 — sometimes known as ferrous chloride.
 Like another iron chloride compound, FeCl3, ferrous chloride is used in waste water treatment, helping to remove suspended particles in the water.
 Chlorides of cadmium, cobalt, nickel and tin find uses in electroplating — a process that deposits a very thin layer of the metal onto another surface.